samudralanitish/UpNetflix-gpt/README.md

 - Registered for TMDB API & Create an app & get access tocken
 - Get data from TMDB now playing movies list API.
+- CustomHooks for nowplaing movies planning for main and secondary container fetch data for trailer video update store with trailer video data embed the youtube video and make it autoplay and mute tailwind classes to make main container look awesome Built Secondary Container